-Canada doesn’t really have a “green card” per se, but our “Green Card” is somewhat but not exactly equivalent to a permanent resident card or permanent resident status.
+Canada doesn’t really have a “green card” per se, but our “Canada Green Card” is similar to a Canadian permanent resident card or permanent resident status.

 Like a United States green card holder, a permanent resident of Canada is someone who is foreign born and has immigrated to Canada but is not yet a Canadian citizen.
-The opportunity to become a Canadian citizen is there eventually, though.
+The opportunity to become a Canadian citizen is there, though.
 Permanent residents can also live and work anywhere in the country, as well as leave Canada and re-enter freely.